SmaIIstars/myblog/source/_posts/Hexo.md

 /**
  * File Directory Structure
  * ├── _config.yml  :Configuration information for the website
  * ├── package.json :Dependent files for the project
  * ├── scaffolds    :Template folder
  * ├── source       :A folder to store the resources (Files/folders with names beginning with _ and hidden files
- * |   ├── _posts		 wille be ignored except for '_posts' folder)
+ * |   ├── _posts   :will be ignored except for '_posts' folder)
  * |   └── _drafts
  * └── themes
  */